magicmarc/marks-reverie/src/content/novels/lucy-does-improv/ACT_VI_Lucy_Does_Improv.md

 ## Joseph’s Profile

 With unease still in her chest, Lucy searched for Joseph.

 His page was the opposite—alive with videos.
 He was now a content creator, broadcasting advice on loans, insurance, investment products.
-Between pitches, he flashed his muscles, shirtless and grinning.
-He looked younger than ever, even sharper, his speech quick and playful.
-Years of improv echoed in his timing—each joke landing neatly, his rhythm effortless.
+Between pitches, he flexed and laughed, flashing muscles, shirtless, grinning wide for the camera.
+His speech was quick, playful, practiced; years of improv honed his timing so every joke landed, every gesture slid neatly into rhythm.

 The likes and comments piled by the thousands.
+He looked younger than ever, yet sharper, polished into a brand.

+Lucy scrolled, unsettled.
+This Joseph no longer felt like someone she could sit beside in a circle, trading lines in the silly comfort of improv.
+The easy boyishness she had once seen in him was gone—or perhaps it had never been real.
+Maybe Joseph had always been this: confident, commercial, moving forward without looking back.

-And yet, nestled among the glossy reels, the old photos remained: the stray cat, the city streets, the suit and tie, and finally, the group photo of the Improv Club.
+Nestled among the glossy reels, though, the old photos remained: the stray cat, the city streets, the suit and tie, and finally, the group photo of the Improv Club.

-There was Bella again—her hair streaked with rebellion, earrings catching the light, a face at once highborn and wild.
+There was Bella again—hair streaked with rebellion, silver earrings catching the light, a face both highborn and wild.

 Lucy’s breath caught.
 That Bella was gone.
-Joseph remained—but she could not bear to contact him.
+Joseph remained—but he was no longer hers to know.

 What she wanted was something else.
-Something she had buried for years: *Catherine’s class.*
+Something she had buried for years: *Catherine’s class*.

 ---